beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 module public doesn’t make its contents public.
 The `pub` keyword on a module only lets code in its ancestor modules refer to it.

-The errors in Listing 7-6 say that the `add_to_waitlist` function is private.
+The errors in listing 7-6 say that the `add_to_waitlist` function is private.
 The privacy rules apply to structs, enums, functions, and methods as well as modules.

-Let’s also make the `add_to_waitlist` function public by adding the `pub` keyword before its definition, as in Listing 7-7.
+Let’s also make the `add_to_waitlist` function public by adding the `pub` keyword before its definition, as in listing 7-7.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-07/src/lib.rs:here}}